 Lace comes in many different patterns, weaves and weights.
 A dress can have lace appliqués, such as Tony Bowls 11465, or be made entirely from lace, such as Clarisse 4852.
 Because of the open weave of lace, it can be very delicate and easily caught or snagged.

 Mikado is a heavy fabric that's ideal for mermaid and trumpet dresses as it can hold a structured silhouette.
 Mikado does not have any stretch, so make sure to measure yourself carefully when ordering a dress in this material!
-Clarisse 4701 uses mikado to create a dramatic, architectural silhouette.
+Clarisse 3442 uses mikado to create a simply elegant ball gown silhouette.

 Sequin fabrics are perfect for when you want to turn up the glitz!
 Sequined fabrics have a mesh or organza backing.
 The sequins themselves can be made of plastic or metal, and can be attached flat to the backing fabric or only on one side, so they can flow freely.
 Sequins can be large or small, and come in every color imaginable!
 Scala cocktail dress 4109 is covered in large sequins for a fun look, while Tony Bowls 111539 mixes an all-sequin skirt with a charmeuse bodice.

 Neoprene is a newcomer on the eveningwear scene.
 Traditionally used for wetsuits and aquatic gear, this soft and stretchy material has found its way into everyday clothing recently.
 'Scuba' material, as it's also known, has a thick, spongy texture and is very warm.
-Clarisse 3086 uses this innovative fabric to create a gorgeous trumpet silhouette.
+Clarisse 3566 uses this innovative fabric to create a gorgeous mermaid silhouette.